"If you don't know where you are going, any road will get you there."

 There are two ways that I am compensated for my advice and services.
 You can choose one or both.

 We will have a thorough discussion to determine which compensation method is best for your situation.
-After we first meet, you will receive a complete written agreement designed for either method above as well as my Form ADV Part 2 and privacy notices that describe how we may work together.
+After I become more familiar with your situations and desires, I can provide more details about fees and options which are difficult initially without knowing you.
+Also, after we first meet, you will receive a complete written agreement designed for either method above as well as my Form ADV Part 2 & Consumer Relationship Summary (CRS or Part 3) and privacy notices that describe how we may work together.

 I am an independent Registered Investment Adviser and do not sell products for any company; you invest directly and retain discretionary control over your money.
 I am also a member of National Association of Personal Financial Advisers (NAPFA), a national association of Fee-only advisers.